-PRECAUTIONS:

-As a class, cyclooxygenase inhibitory NSAIDs may be associated with gastrointestinal, renal and hepatic toxicity.
-Effects may result from decreased prostaglandin production and inhibition of the enzyme cyclooxygenase which is responsible for the formation of prostaglandins from arachidonic acid."
-When NSAIDs inhibit prostaglandins that cause inflammation they may also inhibit those prostaglandin effects may result in clinically significant disease in patients with underlying or pre-existing disease more often than in healthy patients.
-"In NSAID therapy could unmask occult disease which has previously been undiagnosed due to the absence of apparent clinical signs.
-Patients with underlying renal disease while on NSAID therapy."
-The use of parenteral fluids during surgery should be considered to reduce the potential risk of renal complications when using NSAIDs perioperatively.
+PRECAUTIONS: As a class, cyclooxygenase inhibitory NSAIDs may be associated with gastrointestinal, renal and hepatic toxicity.
+Effects may result from decreased prostaglandin production and inhibition of the enzyme cyclooxygenase which is responsible for the formation of prostaglandins from arachidonic acid.
+11-41 When NSAIDs inhibit prostaglandins that cause inflammation they may also inhibit those prostaglandins which maintain normal homeostatic function.
+These anti-prostaglandin effects may result in clinically significant disease in patients with underlying or pre-existing disease more often than in healthy patients.
+11-11 NSAID therapy could unmask occult disease which has previously been undiagnosed due to the absence of apparent clinical signs.
+Patients with underlying renal disease for example, may experience exacerbation or decompensation of their renal disease while on NSAID therapy.
+11-14 The use of parenteral fluids during surgery should be considered to reduce the potential risk of renal complications when using NSAIDs perioperatively.

 Carprofen is an NSAID, and as with others in that class, adverse reactions may occur with its use.
 The most frequently reported effects have been gastrointestinal signs.
-With its use.
-The Institute reported relations have been gastrollnesshare signs.
 Events involving suspected renal, hematologic, neurologic, dermatologic, and hepatic effects have also been reported.
 Patients at greatest risk for renal toxicity are those that are dehydrated, on concomitant diuretic therapy, or those with renal, cardiovascular, and/or hepatic dysfunction.
 Concurrent administration of potentially nephrotoxic drugs should be approached cautiously, with appropriate monitoring.
-Concomitant use of Carprofen Chewable Tablets with other anti-inflammatory drugs, such as other NSAIDs or corticosteroids, should be avoided because of the potential increase of adverse reactions, including gastrointestinal ulcerations and/or perforations.
-Sensitivity to drugassociated adverse reactions varies with the individual patient.
+Concomitant use of Carprofen Tablets with other anti-inflammatory drugs, such as other NSAIDs or corticosteroids, should be avoided because of the potential increase of adverse reactions, including gastrointestinal ulcerations and/or perforations.
+Sensitivity to drug-associated adverse reactions varies with the individual patient.
 Dogs that have experienced adverse reactions from one NSAID may experience adverse reactions from another NSAID.
-Carprofen treatment was not associated with renal toxicity orgastrointestinal ulceration in well-controlled safety studies of up to ten times the dose in healthy dogs.

-studies of up to ten times the dose in healthy dogs.
+Carprofen tablets treatment was not associated with renal toxicity or asstrointestinal ulceration in well-controlled safety studies of up to ten times the dose in healthy doss. toxicity or gastrointestinal ulceration in well-controlled safety studies of up to ten times the dose in healthy dogs

-Carprofen is not recommended for use in dogs with bleeding disorders (e.g., Von Willebrand's disease), as safety has not been established in dogs with these disorders.
-The safe use of carprofen in animals less than 6 weeks of age, pregnant dogs, dogs used for breeding purposes, or in lactating bitches has not been established.
-Studies to determine the activity of carprofen when administered concomitantly with other protein-bound or similarly metabolized drugs have not been conducted.
+Carprofen Tablets are not recommended for use in dogs with bleeding disorders (e.g., Von Willebrand's disease), as safety has not been established in dogs with these disorders.
+The safe use of Carprofen Tablets in animals less than 6 weeks of age, pregnant dogs, dogs used for breeding purposes, or in lactating bitches has not been established.
+Studies to determine the activity of Carprofen Tablets when administered concomitantly with other protein-bound or similarly metabolized drugs have not been conducted.
 Drug compatibility should be monitored closely in patients requiring additional therapy.
 Such drugs commonly used include cardiac, anticonvulsant and behavioral medications.
-If has been suggested that treatment with carprofen may behavioral medications.
-It has been suggested that treatment with carprofen may reduce the level of inhalant anesthetics needed.15
+It has been suggested that treatment with carprofen may reduce the level of inhalant anesthetics needed.

-If additional pain medication is warranted after administration of the total daily dose of Carprofen Chewable Tablets, alternative analgesia should be considered.
+If additional pain medication is warranted after administration of the total daily dose of Carprofen Tablets, alternative analgesia should be considered.
 The use of another NSAID is not recommended.
-Consider appropriate washout times when switching from one NSAID to another or when switching from corticosteroids use to NSAID use.
+Consider appropriate washout times when switching from one NSAID to another or when switching from corticosteroid use to NSAID use.